-Notes: This figure displays dynamics of RMB impact indices for currencies of G20 members.
+Notes: This figure displays dynamics of RMB impact index for currencies of G20 members.
 Panel A shows the dynamics of CNY, CNH and CNY central parity's impact indices on currencies of all G20 members.
 Panel B shows the dynamics of CNY's impact indices on currencies of all G20 members, developed markets and emerging markets.

-To take a closer look at the dynamics of RMB impact indices, we display the interactions between CNY and other currencies in Table 3 on six dates around several important events.
+To take a closer look at the dynamics of RMB's impact indices, we display the interactions between CNY and other currencies in Table 3 on six dates around several important events.

-Firstly, we show the interactions between CNY and other currencies before and after seven trading days when the Chinese central bank initiated the reform to managed floating regime.
-CNY's impact index is significantly negative before 21 July 2005.
-But specifically, CNY had a positive but limited influence impacts on JPY, EUR, INR, RUB, SAR and TRY, which is in line with our intuition, as shown in the first column of Table 3.
-Besides, since RMB was under a fixed exchange rate regime, the currency exchange rates of other countries had no influence on CNY.
+Firstly, we show the interactions between CNY and other currencies before and seven days after the Chinese central bank initiated the reform to managed floating regime.
+CNY's impact index was significantly negative before July 21, 2005.
+But specifically, CNY had a positive but limited influence impacts on JPY, EUR, INR, RUB, SAR and TRY, which in line with our intuition, as shown in the first column of Table 3.
+Besides, since the RMB was under a fixed exchange rate regime, the currency exchange rates of other countries had no influence on CNY.
 As shown in the second column, the inward spillover effects on CNY are almost zeros.
 After seven days of the reform, earth-shaking changes have taken place.
-As shown in the fourth column of the table, CNY's outward impacts turn to be positive for most of the other currencies, especially for currencies of developed markets which results in a positive overall net spillover index.
+As shown in the fourth column of the Table, CNY's outward impacts turned to be positive for most of the other currencies, especially for currencies of developed markets which resulted in a positive overall net spillover index.

-Secondly, we show the interactions between CNY and other currencies before and after seven trading days when the Chinese central bank launched the reform of the RMB central parity price on 11 August 2015, in the seventh to 12th columns.
-When the People's Bank of China (the Chinese central bank) initiated a currency reform on 11 August 2015, RMB's midpoint immediately fell by 1.9%, the biggest single-day drop in the RMB's modern history,13 the global currency market has braced for RMB weakness.14 Before the reform, CNY's impact indices had become significantly positive with a net spillover effect on the developed market currencies of about 80% and a net spillover effect of about 53%.
+Secondly, we show the interactions between CNY and other currencies before and seven trading days after the Chinese central bank launched the reform of the RMB central parity price on August 11, 2015, in the seventh to twelfth columns.
+When the People's Bank of China (the Chinese central bank) initiates currency reform on August 11, 2015, the Renminbi (RMB)'s midpoint immediately fell by 1.9%, the biggest single-day drop in the RMB's modern history, 12 global currency market has braced for renminbi weakness13.
+Before the reform, CNY's impact indices had become significantly positive with a net spillover effect on the developed market currencies of about 80% and a net spillover effect of about 53%.
 Seven trading days after the reform, CNY's net spillover effect on the currencies of developed markets decreased dramatically from 80% to 67%.
 In contrast, its net spillover effect on the currencies of emerging markets increased a little bit.
 On average, the CNY's impact indices decreased due to the reform.

-Finally, we show the interactions between CNY and other currencies before and after seven trading days when the foreign exchange risk reserve requirement was reduced to 0 on 8 September 2017.
+Finally, we show the interactions between CNY and other currencies before and seven trading days after the foreign exchange risk reserve requirement was reduced to 0 on September 8, 2017.
 As shown in the last six columns, CNY's net spillover index decreased a little bit.

-13 See The battle of midpoint, Economist, 15 August 2015.
+12 See The battle of midpoint, Economist, August 15th, 2015.

-14 See Financial Times, 21 September 2015.
+13 See Financial Times, September 21, 2015.